noxsicarius/Epoch-Admin-Tools/README.md

 	> If you do not have the mentioned line then simply replace the antihack.sqf line in the above code with the one you have.
 	> If you do not have an antihack line at all ***DO NOT*** add this code, just skip this step.

-1. Save init.sqf
+1. Save the init.sqf and close it
-1. Now go into the admintools folder and open AdminList.sqf
+1. Now go into the admintools folder and open ***config.sqf***
-1. Open the AdminList.sqf you coppied to your desktop.
+1. Open the AdminList.sqf you copied to your desktop.
-1. Copy all of the UIDs from the old Adminlist to your new one.
+1. Copy all of the UIDs from the old Adminlist to your new one. ***This version has many changes and no longer uses AdminList.sqf***
-1. Go

 #### You have now successfully and correctly updated your tools.